ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

 - If you are new to Globus, reference the `Globus log in and transfer files tutorial <https://docs.globus.org/guides/tutorials/manage-files/transfer-files/>`_ to get started.
 The tutorial includes step-by-step instructions for transferring files that you can follow along with using their built-in demonstration collections.

-- Find the collection name for the resource endpoints at the below links:
+- Find the collection name for NCSA's endpoints at the below links:

   - `Delta endpoint <https://docs.ncsa.illinois.edu/systems/delta/en/latest/user_guide/data_mgmt.html#transferring-data>`_
   - `Hydro endpoint <https://ncsa-hydro-documentation.readthedocs-hosted.com/en/latest/accessing_transferring_files.html#using-globus-to-transfer-files>`_